top of page

 A State and National Historic Site

-The Michigan Territory was authorized on Jan.
-11, 1805 from
+The Michigan Territory was authorized on Jan.11,1805 from the larger

 bottom of page